JustinL11/JavaGUI/README.md

 >#### ***Design Notes***

-This is the second project for CSC 391 Programming Languages.
 This project serves to practice common Java Testing practices as well as learning how to implement basic GUIs.

 ...